Szczecin

 Świnoujście

-The old seaside resort of Świnoujście is located north of Szczecin on the Baltic Sea coast.
-Especially the city area facing the Baltic Sea is lovely with its fashionable architecture and recreational opportunities along the water and in the spas.
-You can also see Stawa Młyny, which is Świnoujście’s landmark and a beacon that acts as a signal for vessels entering the port of Świnoujście.
+Świnoujście is an old seaside resort located north of the city of Szczecin on the Baltic Sea coast.
+The area of the city facing the Baltic Sea in particular is lovely with its fashionable architecture and recreational opportunities along the water and in the spas.

 Stargard Szczecinski, Poland